LIKITH-GN/Best-streaming-service-analysis/README.md

 # Best-streaming-service-analysis

 Introduction:
+In the ever-expanding world of streaming services, choosing the right one can be overwhelming.
+This analysis provides a comprehensive review of various streaming platforms to help users make informed decisions based on their preferences and needs.

 Streaming refers to any media content which is live or recorded and is delivered to computers/mobile devices via the Internet in real time.
 Common Examples: Podcasts, movies, TV shows, music videos & generated webcasts.

 Over the top (OTT) refers to any type of streaming media content delivered over the internet.
 It includes subscription-based streaming services where consumers can access content on-demand without having to go through a traditional satellite or cable provider.
 OTT platforms have come up with better content to attract even more eyes and hook viewers to the platform.